 For Centrelink (Secretary) initiated review decisions relating to activity notified after the change occurred:

-• A change in activity level that is UNFAVOURABLE to the individual (i.e. that causes the individual to be entitled to fewer hours of subsidised care per fortnight), will be applied as far back as the date of event, from the beginning of the next CCS fortnight (even if this is in a previous financial year).
+• A change in activity level that is UNFAVOURABLE to the individual (that is, that causes the individual to be entitled to fewer hours of subsidised care per fortnight), will be applied as far back as the date of event, from the beginning of the next CCS fortnight (even if this is in a previous financial year).

 For the purpose of CCS: